Myanmar: Huge turnout for anti-coup protests | DW | 07.02.2021

 Also on Sunday, the military partially restored internet services that were blacked out a day earlier.

-Social media remained blocked on Sunday even after online connectivity was restored, according to a tweet from NetBlocks.
+Social media remained blocked even after connectivity was restored, according to a tweet from NetBlocks.

-But Sunday's large turnout appeared to show that the online blackout had failed to quell the protests.
+But the large weekend turnout appeared to show that the online blackout had failed to quell the protests.

 For more than 50 years, Myanmar — also known as Burma — was run by successive isolationist military regimes that plunged the country into poverty and brutally stifled any dissent.